Control Flow - Loops#

 Loops Practice #1#

-Write a function count_odd() contatining a loop that will add all the odd numbers for the input range together.
+Write a function count_odd() containing a loop that will add all the odd numbers for the input range together.

 def count_odd(range_lower, range_upper):